I am sorry about next three paragraphs. Because, I wrote too much. If you don't have time, you can skip them directly 🙂

 - The process by which one class acquires the properties(data members) and functionalities(methods) of another class is called Inheritance.
 The aim of inheritance is to provide the reusability of code so that a class has to write only the unique features and rest of the common properties and functionalities can be extended from the another class.

-Notice that in the following example, I have Calculator class (Parent Class, Super Class or Base Class) and ScientificCalculator class (Child Class, Sub Class or Derived Class).
+Notice that in the following example, I have Calculator class (Supertype, Super Class, Parent Class or Base Class) and ScientificCalculator class (Sub type, Sub Class, Child Class, Derived Class, Extended Class).
 ScientificCalculator class is derived from Calculator class so that ScientificCalculator will have two add() methods due to the Inheritance and mod() method.
 As you can see, we could reuse existing methods via Inheritance.
 Inheritance provides reusability.